Introduction

 Data lake structure

-The data lake which is AWS S3 consists of the directories where our data would be stored before and after being processed.
+The data lake which is AWS S3 consists of the directories where your data would be stored before and after being processed.
 This data lake contains different directories in one bucket which consists of

 Airflow configurations